nathan-osman/numbles-legacy/README.md

 ## Numbles

-A python web application for managing personal finances.
+A Django-based web application for managing personal finances.